-Turris contains an eMMC flash memory card which is used as the system storage.
+Turris Omnia contains a soldered eMMC flash memory chip which is used as the system storage.
 It holds both the Turris OS itself and the created data.
 But if you want to use applications which need to save larger amounts of data you can use an external storage device.

-If you want to use Nextcloud, LXC or other I/O intensive applications, don’t put them on the internal flash, always use external storage!
-Also please make sure that your data will fit on the new drive before switching.
+If you want to use Nextcloud, LXC, or other I/O intensive applications, don’t put them on the internal flash.
+Always use external storage as internal flash could be easily destroyed by I/O intensive applications!
+You can recognize such applications by External storage label, which you can see in the Packages tab.
+Also, please make sure that your data will fit on the new drive before switching.

 The storage plugin allows you to easily move your